The Warriors (soundtrack)

 The Warriors: The Original Motion Picture Soundtrack is the soundtrack to the 1979 film The Warriors.
-The soundtrack was released on March 16, 1979 by A&M Records.
+The soundtrack was released on March 16, 1979, by A&M Records.

 Background

 The album features music by Barry De Vorzon, Joe Walsh, Arnold McCuller and others.
 Many of the tracks are also included in the 2005 video game The Warriors.

+The UK version includes "Night Run" by "The Mersh Brothers", but this was not included on later DVD releases as the movie company did not want to renew the license.